 The Renewable Energy Portfolio Standard Act ("REPS Act") requires the Public Service Commission of the District of Columbia ("Commission") to annually report to the Council of the District of Columbia ("D.C.
-Council") on the status of implementation of the Renewable Energy Portfolio Standards "RPS".
-This annual report fulfills the reporting requirements outlined in the REPS Act and amended by the CleanEnergy DC Omnibus Amendment Act of 2018 ("CleanEnergy Act") for the most recent compliance year of 2022.
-The recently enacted Local Solar Expansion Amendment Act of 2022 establishes revised compliance requirements beginning in 2023.
+Council") the status of implementation of the Renewable Energy Portfolio Standards ("RPS").
+This annual report fulfills the reporting requirements outlined in the REPS Act and amended by the CleanEnergy DC Omnibus Amendment Act of 2018 ("CleanEnergy Act") for the most recent compliance year of 2023.
+The recently enacted Local Solar Expansion Amendment Act of 2022 ("Local Solar Act") establishes revised compliance requirements beginning in 2023.